-Sacked Catalan leader 'in Belgium'
+Sacked Catalan leader in Belgium

 Sacked Catalan President Carles Puigdemont has gone to Belgium, a lawyer he has hired there says.

-The lawyer, Paul Bekaert, did not comment on reports that Mr Puigdemont could be preparing an asylum claim.
+The lawyer, Paul Bekaert, said he had not gone into hiding and did not confirm whether he would seek asylum.

-Spanish prosecutor have called for rebellion charges to be brought against him and other organisers of Catalonia's banned independence referendum.
+Spain's chief prosecutor has called for rebellion charges to be brought against him and other organisers of Catalonia's banned independence referendum.

 The Spanish central government took direct control of Catalonia on Monday, replacing sacked officials.